 Thieves often lurk around the hostels in La Candelaria.
 It's best to head out in a group, especially at night.
-All the hostels have security gates and most require someone to buzz you in from the inside.
-Understaffing means you can be waiting around outside for a while, often with your back to the street, making you a tempting and vulnerable target.
+All the hostels have security gates and most require someone to buzz you in from inside.
+Understaffing means you can be waiting around outside for a while, often with your back to the street, making you a vulnerable target.

 There's not a lot you can do to defend yourself against this sort of attack once the gang is inside, although cooperating with the bandits and handing over your stuff quickly is the best way to ensure your safety.

-Instead you should try and find a hostel that has a good security record and has introduced measures to combat this trend.
+Instead, you should try and find a hostel that has a good security record and has introduced measures to combat this trend.
 Most of the attacks have occurred in La Candelaria, so it might be a good idea to look for accommodation further north.
-Zona Rosa and Usaquen have some good hotels and, although they're a little pricier, they're also right on top of the city's best nightspots.
+Zona Rosa and Usaquen have some good hotels and, although they're a little pricier, they're also right on top of the city's best nightlife.

-Where you go has a lot to do with minimising the threat of robbery but even if you stick to the safest streets, some thugs will track tourists until they see an opportunity to attack.
-Thieves are all about risk versus reward, though, so if you don't look like an easy target they won't waste their time.
+Avoiding dodgy areas will help minimise threat of being robbed, but even if you stick to the safest streets, some thugs will track tourists until they see an opportunity to attack.
+Thieves are all about risk versus reward.
+So, if you don't look like an easy target, they won't waste their time.

 Looking like a lost little lamb is a sure fire way to have bandits stalk you.
 Always have an idea of where you're going and walk with purpose.
 If you're lost, ask a local for directions rather than pulling out a giant map.
-Colombians are incredibly approachable and keen to leave a good impression on tourists.
+Colombians are incredibly approachable and want to leave a good impression on tourists.

 A dummy wallet with some old cards and a few notes can be a good way to placate muggers without leaving yourself strapped.
 Either way, you shouldn't walk around with bundles of cash.
 Just take what you need for the day and leave the credit card locked up.
-If you're carrying a bag it's best to throw it away from you and then make a break for it.
+If you're carrying a bag, it's best to throw it away from you and then make a break for it.
 The bandits will be much more interested in what you're carrying than where you're going.

-Parque 93, Zona T and the famous Zona Rosa make up a cosmopolitan centre that's great for eating, drinking and dancing.
+Parque 93, Zona T and the famous Zona Rosa make up a cosmopolitan centre, which are great for eating, drinking and dancing.
 Residential Usaquen, the city's northernmost district, has some great restaurants and a more chilled out vibe.
-They are all quite safe, much more so than La Candelaria, but you still need to be wary when you're on the streets at night.
+These spots are much more safe than La Candelaria, but you still need to be wary when you're on the streets at night.